arefmalek/Frank_Ocean_Bot/README.md

 ## How it works
 There is a worker python script that is essentially always runs, looking for a tweet to reply to, if it finds something to respond to, it will collect the top post from reddit and post it (and the associated user with the reddit post).
-The program is hosted on Heroku - which setting up was arguably the hardest part of the project.
+The program is hosted on Heroku (setting it up was arguably the hardest part of the project).